Foundation Certificate in English Literature

 a - Early Modern Literature

-Two portfolios of written work demonstrating practice, use and knowledge of comparative criticism, the first to be of not more than 3,000 words and the second to be of not more than 5,000 words.
+Your two Portfolios of written work will demonstrate practice, use and knowledge of comparative criticism.
+The first will be up to 3,000 words in length and the second up to 5,000 words.

 The Course Directors are Dr Sandie Byrne and Dr Tara Stubbs.

-Dr Tara Stubbs is a University Lecturer in English Literature and Creative Writing at OUDCE.
-She has published widely on Irish and American modernism, and is the author of American Literature and Irish Culture, 1910–1955 (MUP, 2013).
-Her new project discusses the Irish sonnet in the Twentieth Century.
+Dr Tara Stubbs is Associate Professor in English Literature and Creative Writing at the Department.
+She has published widely on Irish and American modernism, and is the author of American Literature and Irish Culture, 1910–1955 (MUP, 2013), and The Modern Irish Sonnet: Revision and Rebellion (Palgrave Macmillan, 2020).

 Most other tutors on the course are drawn from the English Faculty at Oxford University.

 As well as being experts in their subjects, teaching staff understand the pressures on students who are combining part-time study with other commitments.
-Much of the academic support will come from the Course Directors, who may be contacted at any time during office hours by students wishing to discuss matters relating to the course.
+Much of the academic support you receive will come from the Course Directors, whom you can contact at any time during office hours to discuss matters relating to the course.
 In addition, the Department runs a programme of Study Skills workshops designed to enable you to develop and improve the skills needed for effective study.
-These workshops are free to students enrolled on the Foundation course.
+Some of these workshops are free to students enrolled on the Foundation course.
 For full details please contact +44 (0)1865 280892 or email firstname.lastname@example.org

-If you would like an informal discussion on academic matters before making your application you may contact the following:
+If you would like an informal discussion on academic matters before applying, please do get in touch.
+You can contact: